Skip to Main Content

 How can I be sure I need this?

-If you’re new to Tend Dental and your prior dentist never diagnosed you with periodontitis at any of your checkups, we know this can be a lot to process.
+If you’re new to Tend Dental and your prior dentist never diagnosed you with periodontitis at any of your checkups, we know this may seem like a big deal over nothing.
 We want to assure you of two things.

 First, Tend Dental practices evidence-based dentistry that’s rooted in the latest clinical research.
 We have an ethical duty to treat the medical issues we see, and we always adhere to the American Dental Association’s standards.